MicrosoftLearning/mslearn-ai-studio/Instructions/02b-multimodal.md

    cd mslearn-ai-foundry/labfiles/multimodal/c-sharp
     ```

-8. In the cloud shell command line pane, enter the following command to install the libraries you'll use:
+8. In the cloud shell command-line pane, enter the following command to install the libraries you'll use:

     **Python**